liip/drifter/README.md

 The server logs are stored in `/var/log/nginx/<hostname>.(error|access).log`.

-For now, there is no SSL support for the NGinx role, ask if you need it !

 #### Parameters

 * **site_template** : The virtual host template to use, defaults to "default-site.j2" for